 With no "lunch spot" in the North Atlanta/Gwinnett area (and with the original dream to become one of the South's premier properties) The Dreamkeepers encouraged The Ganleys to re-open The Cottage to the public.
 So in 2012, the ladies came back for an encore and helped The Ganleys by bringing back their loyal customers and creating a unique lunch destination once again.
-Expanding on the original "Tea Room" menu, The Cottage on Main features soups, sandwiches, and daily entree specials.
-Both The Dreamkeepers and The Ganleys succeeded in retaining the original charm and elegance of the "Tea Room”, creating an atmosphere full of romance and nostalgia.
+The Cottage on Main was a hidden gem for lunch service until closing in September 2022.

 The Early Days of the "Tea Room"

 Joining the Payne-Corley House & The Cottage on Main in 2013, George brings with him a rich background in food, travel and entertainment.
 George began his career as a young man in his family’s hotel trade.
 Responsibilities ranging from taking reservations to managing nightclubs led him to a five year role owning and operating a successful coffee establishment in Durban, South Africa.
 Future opportunity would take George to Greece where he would spend thirteen years as a top rated Tour Director for SIVA travel.
 Traveling the whole of the Mediterranean and assisting thousands of travelers has led to his passion for creating a unique and magical experience for those around him.
 George loves being a part of the Duluth community and its rich history.